casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/transfer.md

 casper-client put-deploy -n http://<HOST:PORT> \
 --chain-name [CHAIN_NAME] \
 --secret-key [PATH_TO_SECRET_KEY] \
-// This is the contract hash of the CEP-78 token contract.
+// The contract hash of the CEP-78 token contract.
 --session-hash [CEP-78_CONTRACT_HASH] \
 --session-entry-point "approve" \
-// This is the account hash of the account that will receive an allowance from the balance of the account that sent the Deploy.
+// The account hash of the account that will receive an allowance from the balance of the account that sent the Deploy.
 --session-arg "spender:key='account-hash-[HASH]'" \
-// This is the number of CEP-78 tokens included in the allowance.
+// The number of CEP-78 tokens included in the allowance.
 --session-arg "amount:u256='15'" \
 --payment-amount "10000000000"
 ```